yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 here you get the compounded data set starting with the last change of output fields or timestep setting, while the export from the log will contain *all* YAML output but *segmented* into individual runs.

+The *Preferences* dialog has a *Charts* tab that allows to set multiple chart related settings, like the default title, colors for the raw and smooth graph, default choice of the raw / smooth graph selection, and the default chart graph size.

 Image Slide Show
 ----------------